Skip to content

 When no history files are found:

-No optimization history found: my_v1
+No optimization history found: (all strategies)

-Search path: data/results/optimize_my_v1_*.json
+Search path: data/results/optimize_*.json

-forge optimize grid
+alpha-forge optimize grid

 Run an exhaustive Cartesian Grid Search over all parameter combinations defined in optimizer_config.param_ranges.
 Skips Optuna sampling and evaluates the full grid, then displays / saves the Top-K rows.